 Liposuction for gynaecomastia

 Liposuction works by sucking out pockets of fat using a small cannula passed through the skin.
 It works well for fatty tissue, but not so well for firmer glandular tissue.
-All men have a combination of fatty tissue and glandular tissue and varying proportions.
+All men have a combination of fatty tissue and glandular tissue in varying proportions.
 If your breasts are mostly fatty, then liposuction alone may be a sufficient treatment.

-What if my breasts are very firm?
+What if my breasts are firm?

 When would I need a skin excision?